 Once people know you or your service they’ll be finding you themselves.
 But in order to reach that stage, one must be willing to work tirelessly to develop a reliable rapport about themselves.

 Branding is crucial if you want to survive in the cleaning business, so make sure you go heavy with both online and offline advertising while slowly nurturing a healthy relationship with customers.

-Clean as if you are cleaning your own house or office by taking complete responsibility of the job.
+Clean as if you are cleaning your own house or office by taking complete responsibility for the job.

 Make sure people are always following a set of guidelines in every step of your cleaning business.
-A particular set of system leads to favorable outcome in the future always.
+A particular set of systems leads to favorable consequences in the future.

 The initial phase of a cleaning business might tempt you to lower the service charges to land more cleaning contracts.

 Instead of compromising on fees, the better option would be to deliver better service quality, which leads to better reviews from clients.